paintparty/fireworks/README.md

 <br>

 All of the above functions have a respective "silencing" function, which will just return the result.
-This is useful if you want to leave something marked for observability, but temporarily silence the printing:
+This is useful if you want to leave something marked, but temporarily silence the printing:

 `!?`<br>
 `!?-`<br>